syncfusion-content/xamarin-docs/Xamarin/SfCalendar/BlackoutDates.md

 * Selection does not work for month view.

-* The tapped delegates will not be triggered while tapped on the monthcell.
+* The tapped delegates will not be triggered while tapped on the MonthCell.

 {% highlight c# %}